-While a root canal is an effective way to treat an infected tooth, it's always best to avoid needing one in the first place!
-We believe prevention is the first line of defence.
-Here, our Weyburn dentists explain how preventive oral hygiene can help you avoid a root canal procedure.
+A root canal is an effective treatment for tooth infections, but it's still better to avoid needing one in the first place!
+Today, our Weyburn dentists explain how preventive oral hygiene can help you avoid a root canal procedure.

 What is a root canal?

 At the centre of every tooth, a soft area called the pulp contains the connective tissue, nerves and blood vessels.
 This is the most vital element of a tooth, and the tooth’s enamel and dentin protect it.

 A tooth’s pulp can become damaged due to infection and ultimately lead to the death of the tooth.